SystemR/resource-service/README.md

 import { Resource, ResourceService, ResourceConfigService } from '@systemr/resource';

 /**
- * Have your model extends from Resource
+ * Have your model extends Resource
  */
 class User extends Resource {
   static basePath = '/user'; // Base path for this model